Massacre of Verden: Nazi Germany

 Hermann Gauch, Heinrich Himmler's adjutant for culture, took the view that Charlemagne – known in German as Karl the Great (Karl der Große) – should be officially renamed "Karl the Slaughterer" because of the massacre.
 He advocated a memorial to the victims.
 Alfred Rosenberg also stated that the Saxon leader Widukind, not Karl, should be called "the Great".
 In Nazi Germany, the massacre became a major topic of debate.
 In 1934, two plays about Widukind were performed.
 The first, Der Sieger (The Victor) by Friedrich Forster, portrayed Charlemagne as brutal but his goal, Christianization of the pagan Saxons, as necessary.
 Reception was mixed.
 The second, Wittekind, by Edmund Kiß, was more controversial for its criticism of Christianity.
 The play resulted in serious disturbances and was stopped after just two performances.
 Described by one historian as "little more than an extended anti-Catholic rant", the plot depicted Charlemagne as a murderous tyrant and Verden as "attempted genocide plotted by the Church."

-In 1935, landscape architect Wilhelm Hübotter was commissioned to build the Sachsenhain (German 'Grove of the Saxons') in Verden, a monument to commemorate the massacre consisting of 4,500 large stones.
+In 1935, landscape architect Wilhelm Hübotter was commissioned to build the Sachsenhain (German 'Grove of the Saxons') in Verden, a monument commemorating the massacre consisting of 4,500 large stones.
 The monument was used as both a memorial to the event and as a meeting place for the Schutzstaffel.
 The memorial was inscribed to "Baptism-Resistant Germans Massacred by Karl, the Slaughterer of the Saxons".
 In the same year the annual celebration of Charlemagne in Aachen, where he is buried, was cancelled and replaced by a lecture on "Karl the Great, Saxon Butcher."
 The attacks on Charlemagne as Sachsenschlächter (slaughterer of the Saxons) and a tool of the Church and the Papacy were led by Alfred Rosenberg.
 In 1935, seven professional historians fought back with the volume Karl der Große oder Charlemagne?
 The issue was settled by Adolf Hitler himself, who privately pressured Rosenberg to cease his public condemnations, and by propagandist Joseph Goebbels, who began to issue positive statements about Charlemagne.
 In 1936, the Nazi historian Heinrich Dannenbauer could refer to Charlemagne's "rehabilitation".
 A memorial site, Widukindgedächtnisstätte, was inaugurated at Engen in 1939.